v-jush/azure-docs/articles/iot-edge/quickstart.md

   Open this file with Remote Desktop Connection to connect to your Windows virtual machine using the administrator name and password you specified with the `az vm create` command.

-* For ARM32, please flash and run Windows IoTCore 1809 release on an ARM device, e.g. raspberry pi or hummingboard.
+* Windows IoTCore ARM32, flash and run Windows IoTCore 1809 release on an ARM device, e.g. raspberry pi or hummingboard.
 Once IoTCore is up and running, follow this doc [Using PowerShell for Windows IoT](https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/powershell) to enable remote powershell session.
 Whenever powershell is used below to run commands natively on the client device, replace it with the remote powershell session for IoTCore environment.

 > [!NOTE]